 There is no “us vs. them”, it’s an illusion, a stone age mechanism, hardwired into our brains to keep us safe by staying with and fighting for our own desert tribe.
 Anything else would’ve meant certain death 2.5 million years ago.
 At the end of the day, we’re all just adults, who like to grapple and no other adult should tell us, who we can and can not play with.

 Tribalism is our nature.
 Humans seek the comfort of being part of something, and it feels so incredibly good when we are.
 This is no different than sports team fan clubs or religion.
 Or BJJ Globetrotters for that sake.
-But this tribalism, when let lose, can quickly lead to unhealthy things.
+But this tribalism, when let loose, can quickly lead to unhealthy things.

 BJJ Globetrotters is a humble attempt at creating small a counter balance to this.